h15200/notes/system-design.md

 reduce - reduce the shuffled key-value pair and transform them into more meaningful data.

-- this allows for a `distributed file system`, an abstraction over a cluster of machines that allows them to act like one large file system. implementations incude `Google File System` and `Hadoop Distributed File System`.
+- this allows for a `distributed file system`, an abstraction over a cluster of machines that allows them to act like one large file system. implementations include `Google File System` and `Hadoop Distributed File System`.
 Files are split into chunks of a certain moderate size < Gb and those chunks are sharded across a cluster of machines.

 - MapReduce algos have fault tolerance by using Idempotent Operations in both the Map and Reduce steps to shield against outages